Andrea Locatelli

+Biography

-Locatelli (he spelled it Lucatelli) was born in Rome in 1695, as stated by him at the base of a self-portrait drawing he made for Nicola Pio in 1723.
+Andrea Locatelli (he spelt it Lucatelli) was born in Rome in 1695, as stated by him at the base of a self-portrait drawing he made for Nicola Pio in 1723.
 Andrea was the son of Giovanni Francesco Locatelli and not Pietro Locatelli, as has been previously reported.
-He studied under his father until 1708 and then under Monsù Alto who specialized in marine scenery.
-In 1712, he along with Paolo Anesi became students of Bernardino Fergioni, also a marine genre specialist.
+He studied under his father until 1708 and then under Monsù Alto, who specialized in marine scenery.
+In 1712, he, along with Paolo Anesi, became a student of Bernardino Fergioni, also a marine genre specialist.
 By 1723, at 28 years old, he was referred to by Pio as a master.
 He was influenced by Jan Frans van Bloemen, Giovanni Ghisolfi, Gaspard Dughet, Claude Lorrain, and especially Salvator Rosa.
 In turn he influenced such artists as Paolo Anesi, Giovanni Paolo Panini, Paolo Monaldi, and Marco Ricci.

 The subject matter most popular with the academic artists of this time was mainly sacred, historical or mythological themes.
 Locatelli broke with these traditions and concentrated on landscapes, a genre thought to be inferior by the art critics of his day.
-In fact, he was never allowed induction into the Accademia di San Luca, a very prestigious mark of honor, even though his work was in great demand.
+In fact, he was never allowed induction into the Accademia di San Luca, a very prestigious mark of honour, even though his work was in great demand.
 Vici considered that Locatelli was "the essential link in the evolution of European landscape painting during the eighteenth century."

 Locatelli was patronized by kings, queens, princes, cardinals and the wealthy, not only in Rome, but also throughout Europe.
 One family – the Colonna – owned 81 of his paintings.
 At a time when it was becoming fashionable to make the Grand Tour, his paintings spread widely.
 Demand caused him to duplicate dozens of nearly identical ones.